joseech28/configure-ad/README.md

 <h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>
 This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />

+<h2>Description</h2>

+Setting up Active Directory in Azure.
+Steps include creating a Domain Controller (DC-1) VM and a Client (Client-1) VM in the same Vnet.
+Connectivity between the two is verified, and Active Directory is installed on DC-1.
+Users "Jane Doe" and "jane_admin" are created, and Client-1 is joined to the domain.
+Remote desktop access for non-admin users is set up, and additional users are created using a PowerShell script.

 <h2>Environments and Technologies Used</h2>